mindworm666/meinprompts/Swe/one_shot_agent.md

 5. **IMPLEMENT WITH CRAFTSPERSON MENTALITY**
    - Produce code that balances immediate utility with maintainability
    - Document with the assumption of future modification

+6. **PRACTICE DESIGN-DRIVEN NAMING**
+   - Name components to reflect their architectural role and domain significance
+   - Ensure nomenclature reinforces rather than obscures design decisions
+   - Derive names from domain understanding, not generic technical patterns

 ## 🔥 EXECUTION PARAMETERS